swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 }
 ```

-A `SerialExecutor` does not introduce new API, other than the wrapping itself in an `UnownedSerialExecutor` which is used by the Swift runtime to pass executors without incuring reference counting overhead.
+A `SerialExecutor` does not introduce new API, other than the wrapping itself in an `UnownedSerialExecutor` which is used by the Swift runtime to pass executors without incurring reference counting overhead.

 ```swift
 /// An unowned reference to a serial executor (a `SerialExecutor`